learning-at-home/hivemind/docs/user/quickstart.md

 Congrats, you've just started a pocket-sized experiment with decentralized deep learning!

-However, this is just the basics of what hivemind can do.
+However, this is only the basics of what hivemind can do.
 In [this example](https://github.com/learning-at-home/hivemind/tree/master/examples/albert), we show how to use a more advanced version of DecentralizedOptimizer to collaboratively train a large Transformer over the internet.

 If you want to learn more about each individual component,